Last Updated on May 15, 2023

 How to Use Honeysuckle Syrup

-My goodness, honeysuckle syrup makes desserts and drinks special!
-Here are some ideas for enjoying your honeysuckle syrup:
+My goodness, honeysuckle flower syrup makes desserts and drinks special!
+Here are some ideas for enjoying it:

-- Use your honeysuckle blossom syrup to sweeten summer iced tea
+- Use honeysuckle flower syrup to sweeten summer iced tea

 - Make homemade lemonade sweetened with honeysuckle syrup

-- Add a few drops to sparkling water
+- Add a few drops of honeysuckle syrup to sparkling water

 - As a sweetener for your favorite cake and muffin recipes